northrivergeo/tn_ng911_data_model/export_scripts/README.md

-**The exportesrigdbd is the preferred way to export the data** **The state needs an ESRI File Geodatabase so I fill in an "empty one" with the data from PostgreSQL" **Things you need to know:**
+**The exportesrigdbd is the preferred way to export the data.
+I included the Geopackage for historical context** **The state needs an ESRI File Geodatabase so I fill in an "empty one" with the data from PostgreSQL.
+There is less complaining from the state doing that**

+**Things you need to know:**

 -host which would be an ip address